JPMorgan Chase

 Expanding access meant designing for customers with very different relationships to the data.

 A customer with a Chase mortgage and five years of equity history has a different starting point than a customer who just linked an address for the first time.
-I designed entry states, empty states, and progressive disclosure patterns that made the experience feel relevant regardless of where a customer was in their homeownership journey.
+I designed entry states, empty states, and progressive disclosure patterns that made the experience feel relevant regardless of a customer’s relationship to homeownership.

 4. Connecting: Insights to Action